 - Staying in their present home and job would allow Mike to retire early but would not leave much for discretionary spending.
 They’d have a little extra money though, and the family would not have to move to accomplish their financial and retirement goals.

-Mike’s current employer’s new compensation offer made his present job look even more attractive.
+The current employer’s compensation offer made his present job look even more attractive.
 The additional earnings, when measured against the cost of moving, uprooting the family, and the added risk of the new employer’s compensation structure, convinced the couple that Mike should remain in his present job.
 After Mike and Bethany decided to stay in Massachusetts, their advisor identified how much additional long-term disability insurance Mike would need to cover his increased income.
-Creating a lifetime balance sheet enabled her to show the Sanders the importance of protecting Mike’s future earnings.
+Creating a lifetime balance showed the Sanders the importance of protecting Mike’s future earnings.

-Staying in their home and using Mike’s increased salary enabled the family to convert their deck to a three-season porch, improving the function of their home and increasing its value.
+Staying in their home and using Mike’s increased salary enabled the family to improve the function of their home and increase its value.
 The Sanders family had questions they needed help to answer.
 Their advisor analyzed the variables and gave them the facts they needed to choose the best method to achieve their financial goals.